Rainbow Collard Wrap

-A paleo-perfect lunch - these wraps are gluten/dairy/grain free and quite tasty.
-Diets that focus on foods not to eat leave a massive void and leads us to question what foods we should be eating?
-Healthy swaps are a great way to start which is why I love these wraps - replacing your normal tortilla wrap with collard greens is a higher vibrational choice (not to mention a fun culinary experience!)
+Healthy swaps are a great way to start which is why I love these wraps - replacing your normal tortilla wrap with collard greens is a higher vibrational choice (not to mention a different way to chow down on greens)

 1x small red cabbage, rinsed + stem removed